A B O U T

 ABOUT MACBETH PRO

-American artist working in the Noh theater tradition, using acting, voice recording, and electronic music.
+American artist working in the Noh tradition using acting, digital recording, and electronic music.

-Features contemporary adaptations of chthonic mythology combined with personal accounts performed onstage and online, exploring virtual identity, remote intimacy, and severance from nature.
+Features adaptations of chthonic mythology performed onstage and online, exploring virtual identity, remote intimacy, and severance from nature.

 MacBeth Pro is created and produced by Jordan Rountree in Los Angeles, California.